10 Best Tours on Oʻahu, Hawaiʻi

 9. Kāneʻohe Bay Sandbar Tour

-Moreover, the easiest and most hassle-free way to visit the sandbar in Kāneʻohe Bay is by booking the tour below, as the Kāneʻohe Sandbar is not nearly as close to shore compared to Mokoliʻi or the Mokulua Islands.
+Alternatively, the easiest, hassle-free way to visit the sandbar in Kāneʻohe Bay is to take a boat by booking the tour below, and I say this because the Kāneʻohe Sandbar is not nearly as close to shore as Mokoliʻi or the Mokulua Islands mentioned above.

-10. Dolphin Snorkeling (North & West)
+10. Swimming with Dolphins (North & West)

-However, dolphins in Hawaiʻi can be seen at all times throughout the year, which in my opinion, are best enjoyed on the West Side of Oʻahu.
+However, dolphins in Hawaiʻi can be seen at all times throughout the year, which in my opinion, are best enjoyed on the West Side of Oʻahu!

-I say this largely because the beautiful mountain backdrop as you swim with the dolphins in the crystal-clear blue water is second to none!
+I say this largely because the beautiful mountain backdrop as you swim with the dolphins in the crystal-clear blue water is truly second to none!

 Read My Separate Post: Aloha Ocean Tour